Nibezak/payflow-package/docs/core/reference/taxation.md

 ## Overview

 No one likes taxes!
 But we have to deal with them...
-Lunar provides manual tax rules to implement the correct sales tax for each order.
+Payflow provides manual tax rules to implement the correct sales tax for each order.
 For complex taxation (e.g. US States) we suggest integrating with a service such as [TaxJar](https://www.taxjar.com/).

 ## Tax Classes